embrace-io/embrace-docs/content/_index.md

 type: docs
 ---

+# Embrace Documentation

-# Overview
+## Overview

-Embrace is a automated bug tracking platform that involves two components:
+Embrace is an automated bug tracking and performance monitoring platform that involves two components:

 1. A web based dashboard to view your collected data
 2. A set of SDKs that integrate with mobile applications

 Our mobile SDKs ship with your application and collect data while the application is running.
 That collected data is then uploaded to Embrace’s servers for processing.
 The processed data is then made available via our web-based dashboard.

+## Platform Guides

 This documentation will walk you through the decisions you need to make, and the process of integrating Embrace into your application and organization.

 {{< columns >}}

-## Android
+### **Android**

 {{< icon src="/docs/images/android-icon.svg" >}}